OpenBB-finance/OpenBB/openbb_terminal/miscellaneous/scripts/README.md

 should be `test_<menu>_<command>.openbb` if you are testing a specific command or `test_<menu>.openbb` if you are testing the entire menu.
 However, it is encouraged to create as specific of integration tests as possible to identify errors more precisely.
 Additionally, all tests must end with the `exit` command.

-These files can be given dynamic output with the following syntax `${key=default}`.
-Please note that both key and default can only contain letters and numbers with NO special characters.
-Each dynamic argument MUST contain a key and a default value.

 ### Examples